department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Agent Orange: Define term on first mention in body copy as "a toxic chemical used to clear trees and plants during the war."
 Include the definition in another sentence, as a parenthetical, or set off with commas.

-Agent Orange Registry health exam: Initial cap "Agent Orange Registry" health exam.
+Agent Orange Registry health exam: Initial cap "Agent Orange Registry."
+Don't capitalize "health exam."

-Aid and Attendance: Capped and always spelled out when referring to the VA pension benefit.
+Aid and Attendance: Initial cap and always spell out when referring to the VA pension benefit.
 Do not use the acronym A&A.

 annual: Unless part of a benefit or program name, avoid the use of terms like "annual," "biannual," and "biennial."
 Opt for plain language alternatives instead.
   -	**Instead of annual:**  "each year" or "once each year"